Welcome to Roger Russell's

 You scientists have missed the whole explanation and have a completely wrong approach to putting down some people who can correctly identify different speaker wire or different amplifiers, etc. in blind listening tests.
 This does not involve hearing at all.
 It involves mental projection known as Remote Viewing.
 By concentrating on which unknown component is being tested the “listener” can assume identity with the circuit that is activated and therefore easily pick the correct one.

 Others may use out-of-body experience and are able to witness how the switch devices are set.
 However, the most common and perhaps scientific means may be found in those who have vestigial Ampullae of Lorenzini.
 A pair of these unique organs allows the subject to detect the location and distance of minute electric fields.
 This way they can tell which component is in use.
 Science fiction?
 Not at all.
 These organs can be found in the shark and the duck-billed platypus to locate prey in exactly this manner.
-The only fictional part is that it is not vestigial in humans as far as I know.
+The only fictional part is that it is latent in humans as far as I know.

-Then there are those who may have vestigial sensitivity to magnetic fields as found in the spiny lobster and the homing pigeon.
+Then there are those who may have sensitivity to magnetic fields as found in the spiny lobster and the homing pigeon.
 Magnetic flux, as small as the earth’s magnetic field can be easily sensed.
 Similarly, current flowing in the wires of the equipment being tested generates a magnetic field that can be detected with a pair of such organs and the components can be located.

 Yet even more bizarre is that information could be delivered via telepathy from aliens in flying saucers or by deceased relatives that are hanging around to whisper in your ear.
 Of course, if you have received an implant during your alien abduction, this could account for exceptional powers that would certainly astound the rest of us earth people.
 Even an addendum to the works of Nostrodamus could allow you to foresee the correct identity of each component even before making the listening tests.
-It’s best not to reveal the results before the tests are completed.
+It is best not to reveal the results before the tests are completed.

 To some believers, all of these abilities might seem to offer 100% accuracy.
 Of course, a complicating factor influencing the test results is that the subjects may not want reveal their extra sensory proficiency and may deliberately report some erroneous choices to throw the examiners off a little about their unfailing talent.
 Otherwise, it might be government intervention and confinement for study in a remote laboratory.
 After that, you never existed!